blib-la/hyv/docs/10_b_PARALLEL_AGENTS_WORK_MERGED_TOGETHER.md

 ).flat() as FileContentWithPath[];
 ```

-In the example above, the same main task is assigned to two agents which are set to run
+In the preceding example, the same main task is assigned to two agents which perform concurrently.
-concurrently.

-## Merging the Results
+### Unifying the Outcomes

-Finally, use another agent to merge the outputs from the parallel tasks, if needed.
+Lastly, if necessary, employ an additional agent to unify the results from the parallel tasks.

 ```typescript
 const agent3 = new Agent(